 Back to the top

-Several Florida Keys properties are part of the Florida Green Lodging Program, which established environmental guidelines for hotels and motels to conserve natural resources by implementing water-saving measures, executing energy-saving techniques, helping reduce solid waste and taking steps to prevent pollution.
+Florida Keys hotels, motels, bed & breakfasts and inns help conserve natural resources by implementing water-conservation and energy-saving measures, helping reduce solid waste and taking steps to prevent pollution.

-Designated clean marinas and lodging properties have demonstrated their commitment to succeed in protecting Florida's resources while also saving money and garnering good publicity.
-For example, individual lodgings with a clear environmental agenda may offer energy-efficient light bulbs, towel and sheet-changing options, soap and shampoo dispensers, guestroom recycling baskets and food-related waste reductions.
+Lodgings with a clear environmental agenda may offer energy-efficient light bulbs, towel reuse and linen-changing options, soap and shampoo dispensers, guestroom recycling baskets, high-efficiency faucet aerators and food-related waste reductions.

 Back to the top